agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 ### Shared Infrastructure Model
 #### Pros
 - Cost Efficiency
-  * Overall capacity needed can be optimized and efficient use of the resources thus providing cost efficiency.
+  * Cost Effective as the resources shared across different teams.
 - Easier Maintenance
   * Allows for dedicated enterprise team to manage Kafka Infrastructure.
 This takes away burden from each and every team trying to manage Kafka on their own.
 - Resource Optimization